opendataval/opendataval/README.md

 eval_med = preset.from_presets('iris_low_noise_ann', 'experiment')  # Allocate 20+ min

-# Runs a discover the noisy data experiment for each DataLoader
+# Runs a discover the noisy data experiment for each DataFetcher
 # Plots the results in figure (if has plot arg), and returns the results as a DataFrame
 data, fig = eval_med.plot(discover_corrupted_sample)

 # If not plot: Axes argument, we can still evaluate the function with the following
-# Any function with arguments (DataEvaluator, DataLoader, ...) -> dict is valid.
+# Any function with arguments (DataEvaluator, DataFetcher, ...) -> dict is valid.
 data = eval_method.evaluate(noisy_detection)
 ```